 8. Tree Swallow

 On top, adult Tree Swallows are greenish blue, while their underparts are buff white.
-They have iridescent feathers that change colour when exposed to sunshine.
+They have iridescent feathers that change color when exposed to sunshine.

 Young birds are more greyish brown with a white underbelly, whereas mature females and adult males resemble each other in appearance.